Reliability analysis for non-deterministic limit-states using stochastic emulators: Proposed methodology for reliability analysis

-Although $s\prt{\ve{x}}$ is typically unknown, the presented emulators allow us to exploit the latent space to numerically integrate the uncertainty associated with $\ve{Z}$.
-It is important to note that this benefit only applies when the conditional failure probability function is computationally tractable, as is the case for SPCE and GLaM.
-We show in Appendix~\ref{annex_A} that in cases where $s\prt{\ve{x}}$ is unknown and has to be estimated by MCS, the estimator $\overline{P_f}$ is preferable.
+This implies that, for a fixed computational budget, $\Var{\overline{P}_f}$ is necessarily larger than $\Var{\hat{P_f}}$, as the first term on the right-hand side is always non-negative.
+This reduction in variance arises because the emulators enable numerically integrating the uncertainty associated with the latent space $\ve{Z}$.
+However, it is important to note that this advantage only exists when $s(\ve{x})$ can be efficiently and precisely computed, as in the case of SPCE and GLaM emulators.
+We show in Annex~\ref{annex_A} that, in the general case where $s\prt{\ve{x}}$ is unknown or difficult to compute, the estimator $\overline{P_f}$ is preferable.

-\subsection{Computing $s(\ve{x})$ from GLaM emulator}
+\subsection{Computing $\hat{s}(\ve{x})$ from GLaM emulator}

-For the GLaM model, computing the conditional probability of failure $s(\ve{x})$ is straightforward.
-Once trained, the PCE models provide the parameters $\ve{\lambda}(\ve{x})$, and the associated quantile function of the generalized lambda distribution is obtained according to \eqrefe{eq_quantilefunction_GLD}.
-The computation of $s(\ve{x})$ is then given by:
+For the generalized lambda models, computing the conditional probability of failure $\hat{s}(\ve{x})$ is straightforward.
+Once trained, the PCE model provides the parameters $\lambda_{1,\ldots,4}(\ve{x})$, and the associated quantile function of the generalized lambda distribution is obtained according to \eqrefe{eq_quantilefunction_GLD}.
+The computation of $\hat{s}(\ve{x})$ is then given by:

 Since the CDF of the generalized lambda distribution does not have a closed-form solution, a numerical inversion of the quantile function is required.
 Due to the monotonic property of the quantile function, this inversion is computationally efficient.